WaterFlod/Saver/README.md

 Saver - application (so far a regular API) that will help you save your money.
-In order to deploy the application, add .env the file from DB settings (DB_PORT, DB_USER, DB_PASS, DB_NAME) to the Saver folder.
+In order to deploy the application, add .env the file from DB settings (DB_PORT, DB_USER, DB_PASS, DB_NAME) and auth settings (SECRET_KEY, ALGORITHM) to the Saver folder.
 Then run the docker-compose file in the same folder.